Contents: Crankshaft speed sensor ↡ Electronic control unit (ECU) ↡ Coolant temperature sensor ↡ Throttle Position Sensor ↡

-Note: Disconnecting/removing the ignition control system sensors can lead to errors that are recorded in the memory of the electronic control unit.
-Certain errors cause the system to go "protective" to a mode that affects the vehicle's ability to drive.
-Therefore, at the end of the repair work, it is recommended to contact a Mercedes-Benz service station and "erase" these errors are the first three possibilities.
+Note: Disconnecting/removing the ignition control system sensors may cause errors to be recorded in the memory of the electronic control unit.
+Certain errors cause the system to go into "protective" mode, which affects the vehicle's ability to drive.
+Therefore, after completing repair work, it is recommended to contact a Mercedes-Benz service station and "erase" these errors using the first three options.

 Crankshaft speed sensor